The Scores

 Best Occasion Fit

-Team Dinner: Long tables, sharing portions, a staff that handles groups with efficiency — O Pedro is explicitly built for the kind of dinner where the table matters as much as the food.
+Team dinner: Long tables, sharing portions, and a staff that handles groups without losing the pace — O Pedro is built for the dinner where the table matters as much as the food.
+Pre-order a few large plates to keep it moving.

 What Guests Say